 2.4 Data Collection

-At harvest, various growth and yield parameters were recorded to evaluate treatment effects.
+various growth and yield parameters were recorded to evaluate treatment effects.
 These included plant height at 25, 50, and 75 DAT, and at harvest (measured in centimetres), as well as the number of tillers per hill at the corresponding stages.
 Panicle length (cm) was also measured.
 Yield components such as the number of effective tillers per panicle, non-effective tillers per panicle, number of grains per panicle, number of sterile grains per panicle, and the weight of 1,000 grains were assessed.
 Additionally, grain yield (t ha⁻¹) and straw yield (t ha⁻¹) were quantified.

 biological yield (t ha⁻¹), and harvest index (%) were measured to evaluate the overall performance of the crop.
 Biological yield was calculated by using the following formula: Biological yield (t ha-1) = Grain yield (t ha-1) + Straw yield (t ha-1).
 Harvest index was determined by dividing the economic yield (seed yield) to the biological yield (seed + straw yield) from the same area and then multiplied by 100.